Severson-Group/eMach/docs/source/documentation.rst

 Model Background
 *******************************************

-The model background section needs to provide information to explain the motivation, application, and any other knowledge required to understand where and how the analyzer is being applied.
-All relevant background information for each analyzer must be fully explained in this section.
-This can be in the form of equations, images, explanations, etc. Any assumptions that are made must be fully explained in this section and any publications that were referenced should be included here as well.
+Provide information to explain the motivation, application, and any other knowledge required to understand where and how the analyzer can be applied.
+This can be in the form of equations, images, descriptions, and references to publications or other analyzers.
+Any assumptions that are made must be explained.

 Input from User
 *******************************************

-The user inputs section of each analyzer needs to explain to the user what is required as inputs to the analyzer.
-At minimum, a table must be provided to explain to the user what is needed as inputs.
-The table must include three columns, organized like the following:
+Detail the required inputs to the problem and analyzer classes.
+This must include a table with the following three columns:

 1. Arguments
 2. Descriptions
 3. Units (if necessary)

-If necessary or desired, example code can be included for the user after the table is presented.
-If additional is required to understand the inputs of the analyzer, it needs to also be included in this section.
+A copy-paste example code block must be included after the table that illustrates the necessary includes, creating a problem object, and creating an analyzer object.

 Output to User
 *******************************************

-The user outputs section of each analyzer needs to contain the outputs that will result from running the analyzer code given the user inputs described in the previous section.
-The output should be include at minimum a table of the output variables.
-Generally, the output table should be a table constructed with the following columns:
+Describe the return values of the analyzer's ``analyze`` function.
+If there are multiple variables returned (i.e., a tuple or object) provide a table specifying the data with the following columns:

-1. Returns
+1. Name
-2. Descriptions
+2. Description
 3. Units (if necessary)

-If any output code or images result from the analyzer, they must be included in this section.
-If post-processing code is necessary to further understand the output of the analyzer, it must be included in this section as well.
-The analyzer code itself is `not` included at all in the analyzer documentation.
+A copy-paste example code block must be included that completes the example code block provided in ``Input from User`` by calling the ``analyze()`` function and rendering the return values.
+It is recommended to include post-processing code (such as creating a plot) to further illustrate the use of the output data.

 Machine Designs Documentation
 ++++++++++++++++++++++++++++++++++++++++++++